Penetration pricing: Motivation

 Taken to the extreme, penetration pricing is known as predatory pricing, when a firm initially sells a product or service at unsustainably low prices to eliminate competition and establish a monopoly.
 In most countries, predatory pricing is illegal, but it can be difficult to differentiate illegal predatory pricing from legal penetration pricing.

-Let's take an example of penetration pricing strategies being put to work.
-A Friday night trip to a video or DVD rental shop was a family tradition across the nation for at least a generation.
-When Netflix entered the market, it had to convince consumers to wait a day or two to receive their movies.
-To accomplish this goal, it offered introductory subscription prices as low as a dollar.
-The pricing strategy was so effective that traditional providers such as Blockbuster soon were edged out of the market.
+When Netflix entered the film distribution market, it had to convince consumers to wait a day or two to receive their movies.
+To accomplish this goal, it offered introductory subscription prices as low as one dollar.
+The pricing strategy was so effective that traditional film hire providers such as Blockbuster soon were edged out of the market.

 Research

 In an empirical study, Martin Spann, Marc Fischer and Gerard Tellis analyze the prevalence and choice of dynamic pricing strategies in a highly complex branded market, consisting of 663 products under 79 brand names of digital cameras.
 They find that, despite numerous recommendations in the literature for skimming or penetration pricing, market pricing dominates in practice.
 In particular, the authors find five patterns: skimming (40% frequency), penetration (20% frequency), and three variants of market-pricing patterns (60% frequency), where new products are launched at market prices.
 Skimming pricing launches the new product 16% above the market price and subsequently increases the price relative to the market price.
 Penetration pricing launches the new product 18% below the market price and subsequently lowers the price relative to the market price.
 Firms exhibit a mix of these pricing paths across their portfolios.
 The specific pricing paths correlate with market, firm, and brand characteristics such as competitive intensity, market pioneering, brand reputation, and experience effects.